 Mark S. Miller, Ph.D.

-Mark S. Miller, Chief Scientist at Agoric, is a pioneer of agoric (market-based secure distributed) computing and smart contracts, the main designer of the E and Dr. SES distributed object-capability programming languages, inventor of Miller Columns, an architect of the Xanadu hypertext publishing system, and a representative to the EcmaScript committee, a former Google research scientist and member of the WebAssembly (Wasm) group.
+Mark S. Miller, Chief Scientist at Agoric, is a pioneer of agoric (market-based secure distributed) computing and smart contracts, the main designer of the E and Dr. SES distributed persistent object-capability programming languages, inventor of Miller Columns, an architect of the Xanadu hypertext publishing system, a representative to the EcmaScript committee, a former Google research scientist and member of the WebAssembly (Wasm) group.

 Rob Meagley, Ph.D.